Padma Vibhushan for Prabha Atre, Victor Bannerjee given Padma Bhushan | Entertainment

 Renowned classical vocalist Dr Prabha Atre of the Kirana Gharana was on Tuesday awarded the Padma Vibhushan, the nation's second highest civilian honour.

-Veteran actor Victor Banerjee, known for films such as Satyajit Ray classic ''Ghare Baire'' and David Lean's epic ''A Passage of India'', was awarded the Padma Bhushan, the third highest civilian award of the country.
+Veteran actor Victor Banerjee, known for films such as Satyajit Ray classic ''Ghare Baire'' and David Lean's epic ''A Passage of India'', as well as Madhur Jaffrey, actor and culinary expert, received the Padma Bhushan, the third highest civilian award of the country.

 The names from Indian arts field who have been chosen for Padma Awards also include Punjabi folk singer Gurmeet Bawa (posthumous) and classical musician Rashid Khan, who will be felicitated with Padma Bhushan.